 *Avoid during pregnancy

-*Always dilute with carrier oil when applying essential oils
+*Always dilute with carrier oil when applying essential oils to skin.

 ESSENTIAL OIL HOW-TO

 Put a diffuser by your bed and diffuse oils while you sleep at night or in the family room while you’re reading or winding down in the evening.
 Throughout the day, diffuse for work or study with oils that improves brain power or energy.
 This is also a good way to add the scent of an essential oil to a room.

 Clear your mind then inhale directly from an open bottle or rub a drop of oil between your palms and breathe in the aroma.
 Do as needed throughout the day.
 Several drops of essential oil are placed on a cotton ball or tissue and allowed to evaporate into the air.